kurrent-io/documentation/docs/server/kubernetes-operator/v1.3.1/operations/database-deployment.md

 ## Three Node Secure Cluster (using LetsEncrypt)

-Using LetsEncrypt, or any publicly trusted certificate, in an operator-managed KurrentDB cluster is not supported.
+Using LetsEncrypt, or any publicly trusted certificate, in an operator-managed KurrentDB cluster is not supported in v1.0.0; please upgrade to v1.4.0.

-The recommended workaround is to combine [self-signed certificates within the cluster](
-#three-node-secure-cluster-using-self-signed-certificates) with an Ingress that does TLS
-termination using the LetsEncrypt certificate.

 ## Deploying With Scheduling Constraints